jhpyle/docassemble/_docs/config.md

 Setting `debug` to `true` enables the following features:

-* The "Source" button in the web app, which shows the [YAML] source code used to generate the current question.
+* The "Source" button in the web app, which shows the [YAML] source code used to generate the current question, an explanation of the path the interview took to get to the current question, and [readability statistics] for the question and the help text.
 * Viewing [LaTeX] and [Markdown] source in document attachments.

 ## <a name="root"></a>Path to web application